 Initialisation Time : 70 seconds.
 On power up red and amber lights flash momentarily to show they are operational.

-Operating Temperature : -10°C to 40°C

-Humidity Range : 15% to 95% R.H. (non-condensing)

-Audible Alarm : 85dB(A) at 3m minimum

-Self Diagnostics : Horn beep and amber fault light flashes every 40 seconds if a sensor fault is found.
+Operating Temperature : -10°C to 40°C Humidity Range : 15% to 95% R.H. (non-condensing) Audible Alarm Self Diagnostics 85dB(A) at 3m minimum Horn beep and amber fault light flashes every 40 seconds if a sensor fault is found.
+Tamperproof Ei225EN - Screwdriver needed to unscrew unit from wall.
+Mains cover over terminal block screw must also be removed.
+Ei220EN - Screwdriver needed to unscrew unit from wall.
+End of Life Indication: Amber light flashes every 45 seconds after 6 years to show the unit must be replaced.

-Tamperproof : Locking Rivet(s) supplied.

 CO Alarm Memory: : A unit will indicate if it has been in alarm previously by flashing the red light for 2 seconds every 40 seconds (2 flashes for 50 ppm CO, 4 flashes for 100 ppm CO and 8 flashes, for 300 ppm CO).
 When the test button is pressed the red light flashes as per table B and also indicates the previous CO alarm level detected.
-The memory is cleared by holding down the test button until the red light stops flashing.
+The memory is cleared by holding down the test button until the red light stops flashing or if the unit is unpowered.